jfkriz/gsheet-ical-generator/README.md

 ## Usage
 The end-user usage is very simple.
 You will be able to subscribe to the calendar with any tool that supports iCal feeds.
 The URL to the calendar will depend on how you deploy and expose this application.
+Also, the user can optionally filter the feed to just receive events they are assigned as a driver on.
+This can be done by adding `?driver=drivername` to the end of the feed URL.
+This will do a case-insensitive match on the Driver column in the data range, and will match on substrings as well.
+So assuming a driver "Joe Smith" and another "Jane Smith", you can specify `?driver=smith` to have events for both Joe and Jane synced to your calendar, or `?driver=jane%20smith` to see events only for Jane.

 This NodeJS app listens on http://localhost:3000/, but it might be a good idea to have this app fronted by some other server/proxy with a more specific URL, or simply change the
 `app.get` line that registers the handler, to listen on a different endpoint.
 By default, it is: